Helping Someone Having a Seizure

 - seizure management and first aid.

-If an emergency medication plan is needed Epilepsy Action Australia can assist, as well as offer the necessary training for those involved in caring or supporting someone with epilepsy.
+Some people are prescribed medication to be given outside the hospital setting for seizure emergencies.
+If an emergency medication plan is needed, we can assist, as well as offer the necessary training for those involved in caring or supporting someone with epilepsy.

 Seizure First Aid Posters

-You can print the following posters on A3 paper and put up on a notice board or wall for easy reference at home or work.
+You can print the following posters and put up on display for easy reference at home, school or in the workplace.